 To help solve some of these challenges, researchers at the National Institutes of Health Clinical Center (NIHCC) have developed a technology that trains a computer to read and segment certain highly variable images features, such as the pancreas.
 This analysis is done by employing Holistically-Nested Convolutional Neural Network (HNNs) and deep learning.
 The resulting biomarkers are far more precise compared to other approaches and outperform current methods for automated image localization and segmentation of high variability image features.
 The training methods may be generalizable to enable automation of segmentation for many high variability image structures, such as tumors and diseased organs.
 This advancement has application for improving computer assisted diagnostic capabilities, and disease monitoring and surgical planning abilities for many diseases.

-This technology is currently available for licensing and co-development partnership.
+This technology is currently available for licensing.

 - Computer Assisted Diagnostics